-Description of Concurrent Debenture Offering
+Description of Concurrent Offering

-Concurrently with this offering of class A common stock, we are offering \$175.0 million of our % senior convertible debentures due 2014 by means of a separate prospectus supplement and accompanying prospectus.
-The debentures being offered by that prospectus supplement and accompanying prospectus are being underwritten by the underwriters of this offering.
-We often refer to this concurrent senior convertible debenture offering as the "concurrent debenture offering."
-We have also granted a 30-day option to the underwriters of these debentures to purchase up to an additional \$26.25 million aggregate principal amount of debentures.
-See "Description of Concurrent Debenture Offering" for a description of the concurrent debenture offering.
-We cannot give any assurance that the concurrent debenture offering will be completed.
-Neither offering is conditioned on the completion of the other.
+Concurrently with this offering of class A common stock, we are offering \$200 million of our senior convertible debentures by means of a separate prospectus supplement and accompanying prospectus.
+We have also granted a 30-day option to the underwriters of the senior convertible debentures to purchase up to an additional \$25 million aggregate principal amount of the senior convertible debentures.
+See "Description of Share Lending Agreement and Concurrent Offering of Senior Convertible Debentures" for a description of the senior convertible debenture offering.
+We cannot give any assurance that the senior convertible debenture offering will be completed.
+The delivery of the borrowed shares being offered hereby is contingent upon the closing of the senior convertible debenture offering.
+We expect that delivery of the borrowed shares will be made concurrently with the closing of the senior convertible debenture offering.